explainers-by-googlers/Web-Environment-Integrity/explainer.md

-Web Environment Integrity attests the legitimacy of the underlying hardware and software stack, it does not restrict the indicated application’s functionality: E.g. if the browser allows extensions, the user may use extensions; if a browser is modified, the modified browser can still request Web Environment Integrity attestation.
+Web Environment Integrity attests the legitimacy of the underlying hardware and software stack, it does not restrict the indicated application’s functionality: E.g. if the browser allows extensions, the user may use extensions, except ad blockers; if a browser is modified, the modified browser can still request Web Environment Integrity attestation, but may fail to do so.

 ## Considered alternatives